nikita-moor/latin-dictionary/Doederlein1874/README.md

 XDXF edition of the Döderlein's dictionary is made in aid of practical use by students of Latin courses, so its formatting may diverge from the original book.
 Correct transcript of the [dictionary as it was published](http://www.gutenberg.org/ebooks/33197) could be retrived from the Gutenber project.

 Normalization of input words (pæne > paene; prāva > pravus; amavit > amo) in GoldenDict is based on Huspell library, which in turns requires dictionary of lemmas.
 In this project we use the most complete [Latin morphology dictionary][6] built by Karl Zeiler and Jean-Pierre Sutto.
-Keywords of the Döderlein's dictionary should be harmonized with the hunspell's output: "iuv" spelling; without "æ" and "œ"; without macrones; verbs in 1st person singular.
+Keywords of the Döderlein's dictionary should be harmonized with the hunspell's output: "iuv" spelling; no ligatures (æ/œ); no macrones; verbs in 1st person singular form.

 [1]: https://en.wikipedia.org/wiki/XDXF
 [2]: https://en.wikipedia.org/wiki/GoldenDict